sulistryono/pug-sass-starter/README.md

-# Pug-Sass Boilerplate
+# Pug-Sass Starter

-A simple boilerplate for building HTML templates with Pug and Sass.
+A simple starter for building HTML templates with Pug and Sass.

 ## Requirements